Digital Fluency: a graduate quality

 They deliberately and purposefully encode the data with a visual representation and location within a kind of memory palace.

-We believe that visually structuring learning and making it interactive makes it 'sticky' in the minds of learners.
+We believe that visually structuring learning and making it interactive makes it 'sticky' in the minds of learners. - Learning should be interesting, immersive and challenging

 The COVID pandemic has reinforced the fact that the 120-minute lecture is not conducive to engaged learning.
 Research on lecture watching statistics worldwide continue to trend towards shorter more involved and impactful chunks of information, and participation and co-creation as the true drivers of knowledge retention.
 We believe game design and development to be one of the most participatory learning experiences a student can undertake.